 In the twenty-first century, you couldn’t escape brands if you wanted to.
 They dictate our lifestyles, buying habits, mood, and even define who we are.
 This Introduction to Branding will take you 3 minutes.

 Because of this, branding is the most important aspect of marketing.
 The brand is the most powerful means to influence the customer.
-It is the differentiating factor in sea of similar products and services.
+It is the differentiating factor in a sea of similar products and services.

 What is Branding?

 Branding means different things to different people.
-To some, it’s the logo, or the stationery.
+To some, it’s the logo, the slogan, or the stationery.
 To others it’s the shop-front or the design features of a product.
 Let’s put the definition of branding on a clearer footing and establish what branding truly is.

 The key to branding is differentiation.
 What makes you special?
-What makes your product or service worth buying over all others on the market?
+What makes your product or service worth buying over all the others on the market?
 The answers to these questions should be baked into the brand at every level.
 In a sea of similar competing products and services, the brand communicates the missing information.

 What are some of the concepts behind a brand?